SM9276/swen-261/docs/DesignDoc.md

 > a flow or "story line" that the reader can follow._

+The ViewModel of the web application is what is sent to the client UI inorder for the User to view and interact with the web application.

 > _**[Sprint 4]** You must provide at least **2 sequence diagrams** as is relevant to a particular aspects